software-assignments-spring2021/git-workflow-practice-yushin420/README.md

 ## Comments by Hrithik (hv434)

 Great article.
 One difference that I thought of is that while computer code and programming languages have logical rules, human Language has relatively much fewer, and they are often broken.
-I agree that given the structured steps involved in programming, reading code is closer to following steps of solving a math problem than reading a human language
+I agree that given the structured steps involved in programming, reading code is closer to following steps of solving a math problem than reading a human language.
+On a side note, I would love to see if there was any statistic on whether multilinguals actually do better in coding controlling for other factors.